KuraFire/runloop/documentation.md

-Runloop is Copyright © 2011 Faruk Ates; dual licensed under the MIT or BSD licenses.
+Runloop is Copyright © 2011 <a href="http://farukat.es/">Faruk Ateş</a>; dual licensed under the MIT or BSD licenses.